edwiee/GeminiAI/SECURITY.md

 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security vulnerabilities by emailing the CheatSheets.in team at:
+Report security vulnerabilities by emailing the GeminiAI team at:

 ```
 edwinvakayil@gmail.com